This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FairtradeFortnight #CollectiveBias

 Serve the Fairtrade Chocolate and Banana Cake with buttercream and sliced banana ( do not store like this as the banana will not keep).
 Dust with icing sugar and enjoy with a Fairtrade coffee or hot chocolate.

-Sign up to the Big Fairtrade Breakfast here and make your breakfast count.
-How will you be marking 2016's Fairtrade Fortnight?
+Sign up for the Big Fairtrade Breakfast here and make your breakfast count.
+How will you be marking 2016’s Fairtrade Fortnight?